Susan Cowsill: Music

 Cowsill signed briefly with Warner Bros.
+Records in 1976, releasing two singles.
+The first single, released (apparently) in July 1976, was a cover of the Carole King/Gerry Goffin song "It Might As Well Rain Until September" (which was originally recorded by King herself in 1962.)
+The B-side was her version of Warren Zevon's "Mohammed's Radio".
+Zevon was little-known at the time, and his own recording came out at almost exactly the same time as Cowsill's.
+A second single was released in 1977, a cover of the 1971 Sixto Rodriguez song "I Think of You".
+Neither single made the charts.

-Records in 1976, releasing two singles, including revival of 1971 Sixto Rodriguez song "I Think of You".
-Beginning in the early '80s she worked as a backing vocalist for varying artists including Dwight Twilley, the Smithereens, Carlene Carter, Mike Zito, and Hootie & the Blowfish.
+Beginning in the early 1980s, she worked as a backing vocalist for varying artists including Dwight Twilley, the Smithereens, Carlene Carter, Mike Zito, and Hootie & the Blowfish.
 During this time her songwriting skills blossomed, and several of her songs have been covered by other artists.

 By the early 1990s, she had developed an affinity for Americana-style music, which in 1991 led to her joining the Continental Drifters, further honing her songwriting talents.
 She occasionally appeared in a duo with bandmate Vicki Peterson (formerly of the Bangles), calling themselves the Psycho Sisters.
-(Peterson subsequently married Susan Cowsill's brother John Cowsill, who currently plays drums for the touring version of The Beach Boys.)
+(Peterson subsequently married Susan Cowsill's brother John Cowsill.)
 Cowsill permanently relocated to New Orleans, Louisiana by 1993.

-In 2004, on the heels of a rare Christmas snowfall in New Orleans, Cowsill wrote and recorded Crescent City Sneaux, contrasting the peace of that snowfall with the disaster of Hurricane Katrina and has been described as an "anthem" for survivors of the hurricane.
+In 2005, on the heels of a rare Christmas snowfall in New Orleans, Cowsill wrote and recorded Crescent City Sneaux, contrasting the peace of that snowfall with the disaster of Hurricane Katrina and has been described as an "anthem" for survivors of the hurricane.